-Rainshadow operates a year-round farm store just Northeast of Sisters across 80 acres.
-For years, they’ve offered both winter and summer CSA memberships, cooking classes, alfresco farm dining, and access to organic eggs, meats, and artisanal gifts.
+Rainshadow Organics operates a year-round farm store just Northeast of Sisters across 80 acres.
+For years, they’ve offered both winter and summer CSA memberships, cooking classes, alfresco farm dining, and year-round farm store.

 Now, they need support from Deschutes County to allow them further bookings for farm-to-table brunches and dinners.
 Should they be denied the new permit, we won’t see any more of these feasts.